cf-toolsuite/sanford/docs/RUN.md

 cd ../config
 ```

 Create another file named `sanford-service-bindings.yml` and save the content below into it.
-This file should live in same directoy as the services and the application.
+This file should live in same directory as the services and the application.

 ```yaml
 apiVersion: services.tanzu.vmware.com/v1